Cheilectomy (BIG TOE ARTHRITIS Surgery)

 Most podiatrists and foot doctors will allow you to return to full activity soon after your procedure since this procedure does not typically destabilize any bone.
 After a cheilectomy, you are able to walk immediately after surgery in a surgical shoe.
 It may be recommended to use cane or crutches after surgery to help with stability during the healing process.

 Your podiatrist provides at-home instructions on proper surgical care.
 For example, keep your foot raised to reduce swelling.
 Expect to take a few days off of work or school after surgery to give your foot the proper rest it needs.

 Your doctor removes your stitches about two weeks after the surgery, when your incision has healed.
 Your podiatry doctor often recommends a physical therapist to provide you with range-of-motion exercises.
 One is gently lifting your big toe up and down on a regular basis to prevent it from stiffening.
 Your podiatrist in Manhattan may advise you to start walking regularly to promote the range of motion, or you may be instructed to walk on your heel to avoid putting pressure on the affected toe.

 Typically, you return to your normal lifestyle within about a month, although playing sports and wearing heels may take longer depending on the procedure.
 You can potentially have swelling and residual pain for up to 3-6 months after your surgery.
 Ask your podiatrist NYC for opinion and instructions on weather this procedure would benefit you.

 All symptoms, potential procedural/surgical options should always be discussed with your podiatrist after a thorough consultation and examination for an accurate diagnosis and treatment plan.

-Do you have any questions about Cheilectomy procedure in NYC?
-Would like to schedule an appointment with an internationally recognized the best podiatrist in NYC, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Do you have any questions about cheilectomy procedure in NYC?
+Would like to schedule an appointment with one of the best podiatrists in NYC at Manhattan Foot Specialists?
+Please contact our office for consultation.